AdrianFreemantle/the-trench/docs/PLAN.md

     - Node pool image pulls from ACR / Microsoft endpoints.
   - Everything else denied by default.

-Document that firewall rules are intentionally loose in Phase 1 and will be tightened in later phases.
+Document that firewall rules are intentionally loose in Phase 1 and will be tightened in **Phase 2.6** (egress hardening via UDR and Azure Firewall).

 **Outcome:**
 - Egress from the AKS spoke will be forced through Firewall (once UDRs are configured in later phases).